Caring for your Bike

 Cleaning your Bike - A clean bike is a happy bike.
-That being said your bike will not be happy if you use a pressure washer to clean dirt and grim.
+That being said your bike will not be happy if you use a pressure washer to clean dirt and grime.
 By using a pressure washer you could pack water into the bearings and cause them to rust.
 We suggest grabbing a bucket of clean water (cold is fine), a garden hose and a couple of rags (preferably ones that you don’t mind getting muddy or greasy).
 Having a Park Tool Brush Cleaning kit can help make the job a lot easier and your bike cleaner.

 Trail/Roadside repair- Nobody likes to be stranded out on the trail/road, but the reality is that things happen.
-Being prepared with a small tool kit and spare tube to address these types of things and can help get you back to the trailhead.
+Being prepared with a small tool kit and spare tube to address these types of things can help get you back to the trailhead.

 Pre-ride/Post-ride Checks- Making sure your bike is in proper working order before/after a ride can help with unnecessary wear/tear on your bike.
 Here's a couple of quick videos on things to check and a trouble shooting guide to make sure your bike is preforming at its best.

 E-Bikes- Due to the increased torque provided by e-bikes many of your service intervals are expedited compared to a traditional analog bike.
 Keeping up on chain/cassette wear is key to keeping your bike shifting properly.
 Additionally your e-bike will likely require the occasional firmware update.
-For many with Specialized e-bikes this can done through the Specialized "Mission Control" app (available free through Android and IOS app stores).
-For e-bikes of other brands we carry these can be scheduled individually or during e-bike tune ups that are preformed by our service department.
+For many with Specialized e-bikes this can done through the Specialized app (available free through Android and IOS app stores).
+For e-bikes of other brands we carry these can be scheduled individually or during e-bike tune ups that are performed by our service department.
 Other considerations for e-bikes would of course be maintaining and storing batteries.
 This topic on its own is very complex so for more detailed information on best battery practices click the link below to find out more.